leratoshakung-cloud/Bright-TV-Viewership-Analysis/README.md

 #  🎯Objective

-The main objective is to the assist the CEO to grow the company subscription base, so the analysis covers the following:
+The main objective is to assist the CEO to grow the company subscription base, so the analysis covers the following:

 • Insights on user and usage trends of BrightTV.